selvalakshmi326/Lease-Management/README.md

-Here you will find all the documentfiles related to the project "Medical Inventory Management".
+Here you will find all the documentfiles related to the project "Lease Management".

 Team ID : NM2025TMID07221